CarlosPegoraro/CarlosPegoraro/README.md

 ## ⚡ Fun Fact

-When I'm not coding, you can find me experimenting with electronics or exploring the latest tech trends.
+When I'm not coding, you can find me playing games or study about socity and people.

 ---